 For an increasing number of local entrepreneurs there’s more to Nigeria than Lagos despite all its commercial and logistical advantages.
 Over the last five years, with little fanfare, tech hubs and start-up communities have been sprouting in other big Nigerian cities like Abuja, Ibadan, Port Harcourt and Enugu.

-“The Lagos market is really getting choked day by day and as a new startup, you could get fried if you initially expose yourself to the highly competitive market in which Lagos startups operate,” says Korede Moshood, founder of Comestible World, a platform launching this month to offer food delivery services in Ibadan, a city that is some 75 miles away from Lagos.
-“In Ibadan where competition is less and there are many problems to solve, if you are a smart entrepreneur you could easily scale up here and then enter Lagos.”“People now realize when working for an internet-age company, your location might just not be as important as it used to be.
+“The Lagos market is really getting choked day by day and as a new startup, you could get fried if you initially expose yourself to the highly competitive market in which Lagos startups operate,” says Korede Moshood, founder of Comestible World, a platform launching this month to offer food delivery services in Ibadan, a city that is some 75 miles away from Lagos. ”In Ibadan where competition is less and there are many problems to solve, if you are a smart entrepreneur you could easily scale up here and then enter Lagos.”

 Just over 100 miles farther out from Ibadan, angel investment momentum is also growing in Akure, capital city of Ondo State, where the StartUP Drive was initiated by Ademola Morebise, a serial tech entrepreneur.
 He said the startup ecosystem in the city is now at a place where local stakeholders can boast of a budding community which is supported by the Federal University of Technology Akure.

 “The tech guys relocated to Akure for educational purposes and on arrival here they got interested in building startups, maybe after attending a tech event.
 So, for such people, Lagos is not an option,” says Morebise.
 “You cannot school in Akure and build your startup in Lagos, it’s probably too hard to do.
 Another reason is that many people are realizing that when working on an internet-age company, your location might just not be as important as it used to under the industrial-age,” Morebise said.